STIs: Prevention, symptoms and when to seek medical advice

 The germs that cause STIs hide in semen, blood, vaginal secretions, and sometimes saliva.
 Most of the organisms are spread by vaginal, anal, or oral sex, but some, such as those that cause genital herpes and genital warts, are usually spread through skin contact.
 You can get hepatitis B by sharing personal items, such as toothbrushes or razors, with someone who has it.

-Always avoid sex with anyone who has genital sores, a rash, discharge or other disease symptoms.
+Always avoid sex with anyone who has genital sores, a rash, discharge or other STI symptoms.

 The only time unprotected sex is completely safe from infection is if you and your partner have sex only with each other, and if it's been at least six months since each of you tested negative for sexually transmitted infections (STIs).
 Otherwise you should: